 Step 1: Concept Letter

-A brief concept letter (1200 words or less) should be submitted through the Foundation's website.
-To access the Concept Letter portal, applicants must first answer the qualifying questions and then create login credentials.
-The concept letter should explain the specific project for which funds are needed and the results anticipated if the funding is received.
-If available, also provide the amount requested.
-Concept letters are considered on a first-come/first-served basis, therefore, it is advantageous to submit concept letters prior to the following deadlines to allow sufficient time for the application process.
+A brief Concept Letter (1200 words or less) should be submitted through the Foundation's website.
+To access the Concept Letter portal, applicants will answer the qualifying questions and then create login credentials.
+The Concept Letter should explain the specific project for which funds are needed and the results anticipated if the funding is received.
+While not required, applicants can provide the amount requested if that information is available.

 Step 2: Grant Application

-Select applications will be forwarded to the Trustees for study prior to the quarterly meeting.
+Select applications are forwarded to the Trustees for study prior to the quarterly meeting.
 The Board must approve any grants to be funded by the Foundation.
 Generally, applicants will be notified of their grant request status within 24 hours of the completion of the Board of Trustees’ meeting.